Master of Arts in MathematicsMajor: MATH

 - Thesis Option: Write a thesis on an advanced topic in the mathematical sciences.
 A total of two full-year sequences among courses numbered 601 through 689 must be completed.

 - Ph.D.
 Qualifier Option: Pass two qualifier examinations for the departmental Ph.D.
 Program.
 These examinations need not be taken together and each may be attempted at most twice.

 - Students choosing the Thesis Option must pass a final oral examination described under "Requirements for the Master's Degree" in the General Information section of the Graduate Catalog.

 Early Start Program

 The Master of Arts in Teaching program in conjunction with the undergraduate programs in Chemistry, Biology, and Mathematics offers a comprehensive and professionally-focused program leading to an additional degree of MAT Middle or Secondary Education.
 This early start program enables superior students to receive two degrees within five years.
-A total of 150 credits are required for the dual degrees: 123 credits of course work devoted toward the baccalaureate degree and 36 credits toward the MAT (nine hours are double counted).
+A total of 150 credit hours are required for the dual degrees: 123 credit hours of course work devoted toward the baccalaureate degree and 36 credit hours toward the MAT (nine credit hours are double counted).
 This program will be available for students who are entering their junior year.
 They may take graduate level courses in the College of Education and Human Development (CEHD) in their 4th year.